andrea11/Nexthink/q3/readme.md

 ## Get started
 The easiest way to build this extension and start up the server is to using the script file [startup.sh](startup.sh).
-It would generate the extension in the [dist folder](dist) and it will run the back-end server (for more details check the [readme](server/readme.md)) Because of the strict rule of Google Chrome, you need to import the extension manually (you can follow [this guide]((https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)))
+It would generate the extension in the [dist folder](dist) and it will run the back-end server (for more details check the [readme](server/readme.md)).
+Because of the strict rules of Google Chrome, you need to import the extension manually (you can follow [this guide]((https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)))
 #### Prerequisites
 - docker